yun-joung/exercise-random-card/README.md

-#  MOVIE NIGHT, Landing page in Javascript, HTML and CSS
+#  Random Card in Javascript, HTML and CSS
 - Working hour: 2dias
 - Dependency: Javascript, HTML and CSS without using frameworks or external libraries
 - 100% Responsive